RoboBert12/RoboND-Kinematics-Project/writeup_template.md

 ![alt text][image_sketch_3]

+Note that I also added the global coordinate system to the skecth.
+The sketch was helpful in understanding how to map a robotic arm.This made it easier to interpret the URDF file.
+For istance to get the value of d1,I knew that I needed to add the Z components of joint 1 (0.33) and joint 2 (0.42).
 Using the URDF file, I looked at the values for the dimensions of the KR210.
-Not that The global coordiate system was added to the last revision of the skecth.
-The sketch was helpful in understanding how to map a robotic arm.

-#### 2. Using the DH parameter table derived earlier, create individual transformation matrices about each joint.
-In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.
+#### 2. Using the DH parameters derived earlier, I created the following DH parameter table

 Links | alpha(i-1) | a(i-1) | d(i-1) | theta(i)
 --- | --- | --- | --- | ---